yohannestayez/Improved-detection-of-fraud-cases-for-e-commerce-and-bank-transactions/README.md

   - Evaluates models with metrics like accuracy, precision, recall, F1-score, and log loss.
   - Tracks all models and metrics using MLflow for easy comparison.
   - Automatically logs parameters, metrics, and models using MLflow's autologging feature.

+### Model_Explainability.ipynb
+The notebook loads various pre-trained models (PyTorch and scikit-learn) for both credit scoring and fraud detection datasets.
+It also handles dataset preparation, removing irrelevant columns and performing train-test splits.
+The models are stored in a dictionary format for easy retrieval.

+#### Explainability Analysis
+This section leverages SHAP and LIME libraries for explainability:
+1. **SHAP**: Applies SHAP explainability to traditional machine learning models and deep learning models separately.
+The `TreeExplainer` is used for tree-based models, while `KernelExplainer` is used for general-purpose explainability.
+For each model, SHAP summary plots highlight feature importance, with a specific focus on interpreting the model's predictions for fraud detection and credit risk assessment.

+2. **LIME**: The notebook generates LIME explanations for both traditional machine learning and deep learning models, providing instance-specific feature contributions.
+Each LIME analysis focuses on a single sample to demonstrate how specific feature values contribute to the prediction.

+### Explainability for PyTorch Models
+Custom functions are implemented to compute SHAP values for PyTorch models, accommodating neural network architectures.
+Additionally, LIME explanations are generated for these models with a custom prediction function to handle binary classification probabilities.

 ## Installation